 If the prose-poem Nature and essay "Self-Reliance" constituted two texts that, as Walt Whitman observed, moved his critical imagination from a state of "simmering, simmering, simmering; Emerson brought me to a boil" to compose Leaves of Grass, it was the event of the SARS-CoV-2 novel coronavirus pandemic as the cause of the COVID-19 respiratory and neurological disease that catalyzed the volta in thought that led to the composition of this text.
 The importance of a means of seeing ecology became abundantly clear in response to the first large-scale pandemic resulting from globally-dispersed social conditions endemic to contemporary capitalism correspondingly integral to climate change.
 Indeed, the relentless growth of expansion of global agriculture, particularly to support livestock farming and meat production, certainly acts as an accelerant for diverse zoonotic pathogens to pass from non-human animals to human subjects, infecting and circulating across international cities and transportation networks.
 It strikes me that now more than ever we need a critical theory capable of mobilizing visual culture as (at least an intellectual) barricade against the circuits and shock of dis/ease in our rapidily warming world of which COVID-19 is likely to be first of many.

 It may certainly be argued that using an Art History dissertation as a vehicle to think across a constellation of the arts that includes literature and music as equally appropriate domains of inquiry represents an impossibility in scope, at best, and illegitimate transgression of disciplinary boundaries.
 "Good fences," this argument might be transposed, "make good neighbors."
 My retort might call to mind the brilliant beginnings of the study of visual culture in the first place.
-One of the best parts of both iconology and visual culture have been both the emergence of an "'interdiscipline,' a site of convergence and conversation across disciplinary lines which I still believe is helpfully and generatively defined by an "anarchist" moment that might still continue with respect to the "great virtue of visual culture as a concept is that it is "indisciplinary" with the corresponding implication that the most effective means of navigating is "to get by with a little help from my friends."
+One of the best parts of both iconology and visual culture has been the emergence of what W.J.T.
+Mitchell has characterized as an "'interdiscipline,' a site of convergence and conversation across disciplinary lines which I still believe is helpfully and generatively defined by an "anarchist" moment that might still continue with respect to the "great virtue of visual culture as a concept is that it is "indisciplinary" with the corresponding implication that the most effective means of navigating is "to get by with a little help from my friends."

-And so I am tremendously pleased to gratefully the support, intellectually and personally, of those who have made it possible for me to complete this work.
+And so I am tremendously pleased to acknowledge the support, intellectually and personally, of those who have made it possible for me to complete this work.
 My appreciation first and foremost goes to my partner, in life as well as art history, Tamar Kharatishvili, whose kindness and generosity has made everything possible.
 My foremost gratitude is also due to my mother Terri Leveton and sister Natalie Leveton for their unremitting encouragement and support.
 My father Jeff Leveton motivated me to be a scholar through his important work in epidemiology and passionate work ethic.
 While he was there to see this project’s beginning, he wasn’t to see its conclusion.
 For these reasons, I am proud to dedicate this dissertation to him.

-I’m deeply grateful to Stephen Eisenman, who galvanized me equally as an educator, activist, critic, collector, and ethical vegan.
+I’m deeply grateful to Stephen Eisenman, who galvanized me equally as an educator, activist, critic, collector, and vegan.
 Without his insightful engagement with my work and consistent advice and friendship, it is unlikely I could have reached the point of completing the Ph.D.
 I am also profoundly appreciative to my committee members: Hannah Feldman, who first encouraged me to think about Blake and the Anthropocene in terms of an “ecological history of modernism” and catalyzed my renewed sense of energy and enthusiasm for pursuing envirionmental humanities work a a field of particular criticality in the present moment and the decades to come.
 Rob Linrothe set my track into the field of critical theory alongside art history in an extraordinary proseminar.
 It was as a listless undergraduate at a community college with curiosity that could only be chanelled into academics through the combined study of literature and art history that I, perhaps improbably, first discovered W.J.T.
 Mitchell's books in the Scottsdale Community College library.
 His abiding example of open-minded exploration, building and sustaining community, and intellectual generosity has made it possible to see myself in this world and to create and multiply space and time for myself and others to follow the paths according to which the ideas lead.
 I am likewise tremendously grateful to Jay A. Clark whose curatorial mentorship and insight with respect to this dissertation across the arc of a year at the Art Institute of Chicago has been a equal parts astonishing, affirming, and amazing.

 Beyond my committee, I am pleased to acknowledge the brilliant inspiration I've had the opportunity to enjoy for eight years running in the Northwestern Department of Art History.
 Holly Clayson took me to France for the first time and made all of my engagement with the world of French critical theory possible.
 My art history cohort members Aisha Motlani and Scott Miller were incomparable sources of insight and humor.
 Faculty members Christina Kiaer and David Van Zanten were brilliant and supportive interlocutors across duties extending from leading our qualifying paper seminar to the dissertation prospectus seminar in Spring 2015.
 As a constant interlocutor, Claudia Swan has been a consistent supportive presence and afforded me important space to work out ideas at the nexus of ecology and the contemporary with respect to a guest lecture on documenta14 for a wonderful Introduction to European Art course in the Spring of 2017.
 Likewise, Rebecca Zorach has proven to be a stalwart interlocutor to whom I am immensely grateful with respect to guidance, advice, and help, both with respect to the diverse subjects and agents a proper ecological art history ought to include and to expand my engagements beyond the walls of the academy and into the city of Chicago.
 Huey Copeland introduced me to a number of the contemporary practitioners that have come increasingly to inform my visual culture group, and I am especially grateful for his work in convening the fabulous 2013 Black Collectivities conference on campus leading to the sections of this dissertation devoted to The Otolith Group's film, The Radiant, which was screened as part of the event at the Block Museum of Art.
 Jesús Escobar taught me all I know about departmental and institutional leadership and engagement, and I especially and tremendsouly appreciative for his appointing me as a representative to the department.
 Ann Gunter consistently provided kind encouragement to sustain efforts on the Ancient Greek front, traces of which are scattered everywhere in this text.
 Ayala Levin has been a remarkable colleague and, during a research assistantship in the summer of 2019, fostered critical collections-based research at the Library of Congress and the Bibliothèque National de France at the nexus of Ango- and Francophone West Africa bringing the Global South squarely into the project's purview.
 Christina Normore demonstrated for me, perhaps greater than anyone, what intellectual care and comraderie in the academy might be, in addition to providing brilliant insights surrounding the medieval form of mirrored writing as a basis of Blake's iconographies at the scale of epic.